LuckyJunjie/requirement-interpreter/src/docs/overwrite/coreasynchost.md

 ***

 ---
-uid: 'grammarkdown!CoreAsyncHost.forFile:member(1)'
+uid: 'requirement-interpreter!CoreAsyncHost.forFile:member(1)'
 example:
   - *content
 ---

-The following example shows how you can create a @grammarkdown!CoreAsyncHost:class for a `string`:
+The following example shows how you can create a @requirement-interpreter!CoreAsyncHost:class for a `string`:

 ## [JavaScript](#tab/js)
 ```ts